Tower Bridge Quay

-Tower Bridge Quay previously St. Katharine's Pier, is a river transport pier on the River Thames, in London, UK.
-It is owned & operated by Woods River Cruises trading as Woods’ Silver Fleet and served by various river transport and cruise operators.
+Tower Bridge Quay (previously St. Katharine's Pier) is a river transport pier on the River Thames, in London, England.
+It is owned & operated by Woods River Cruises trading as Woods' Silver Fleet and served by various river transport and cruise operators.

 It is situated on the north bank of the Thames, on the east side of Tower Bridge, and immediately in front of the Thistle Tower Hotel.
-The pier is about ten minutes walk from Tower Hill Underground station.
+The pier is about ten minutes walk from Tower Hill tube station.

-St. Katharine's Pier should not be confused with the nearby St Katharine Docks, which is a private yacht marina and residential area.
+Tower Bridge Quay should not be confused with the nearby St Katharine Docks, which is a private yacht marina and residential area.

 Services

-The main service from St Katharine Pier is a "hop-on, hop-off" circular river cruise operated by Crown River Cruises which goes west non-stop to Westminster Millennium Pier before returning east via the South Bank arts centre.
+The main service from Tower Bridge Quay is a "hop-on, hop-off" circular river cruise operated by Crown River Cruises which goes west non-stop to Westminster Millennium Pier before returning east via the South Bank arts centre.

 There is also a Westminster-Greenwich express service run by Thames River Services which circles around the Thames Barrier before returning to central London.